 The project was undertaken by Toga’s internal IT team in close consultation with BlackLine.

 “We didn’t need an external consultant because BlackLine has a very strong mix of both technical skills and business knowledge,” he says.
 “They understood how our company operates and what we were trying to achieve with the improvements.”

 Removed the need for manual reconciliations.
 Once the BlackLine platform was deployed and configured with business rules, the reconciliation team took to it “like a duck to water.”

-“Once they understood it would remove the need for manual reconciliations they were very happy indeed,” he says.
+“Once they understood it would remove the need for manual reconciliations, they were very happy indeed,” Gowing says.
 “For them, it was like going from the stone age to the jet age in one step.”

 Auto-reconciled 58% of accounts.
 During the three years since the deployment, the volume of accounting work has doubled, however the team dedicated to account reconciliation has remained at just three people.
-In 2016, 58 percent of accounts were auto reconciled as were more than 95 percent of bank statement transactions.
+In 2016, 58% of accounts were auto reconciled as were more than 95% of bank statement transactions.